-But it makes sense because after the NASDAQ bubble burst in March 2000, real estate started taking off partly because the Fed aggressively lowered interest rates, and partly because equity investors looked at hard assets to park their money.
+But it makes sense because after the NASDAQ bubble burst in March 2000, real estate started taking off.
+Mortgage rates collapsed and investors wanted to buy hard assets.
+The situation is very similar to today in 2020. because equity investors looked at hard assets to park their money.

 In 2018, Fundrise returned 9.11% net of fees, a significant 14% outperformance over the Vanguard Total Stock Market ETF, and a 15% outperformance versus the Vanguard Real Estate ETF.